mattbierner/blog.mattbierner.com/_posts/2016-01-15-jshole-or-this.md

 **Update - Feb 13, 2016**

-See the [Funcualizer library](/jshole-funcualizer/) for a more complete implementation of `free` and ways to eliminate some of it's overhead.
+See the [Funcualizer library](/jshole-funcualizer/) for a more complete implementation of `free` and ways to eliminate some of its overhead.
 It still involves more function calls than `|| this`, but is much more flexible and will perform well enough for the vast majority of cases.

 [hamt]: https://github.com/mattbierner/hamt
 [benchmark]: http://jsperf.com/method-version-of-free-function/3